-How to File Income Tax Return Without Form 16 in 2025
+How to File Income Tax Return Without Form 16

 Filing your Income Tax Return (ITR) without Form 16 may seem complicated, but it’s absolutely possible.
 Many salaried individuals face this situation due to a job switch, employer delays, or freelancing arrangements.
 Thankfully, the Income Tax Department allows you to e-file your ITR even if you don't have Form 16 — provided you have the right financial documents.